 Looking to get bao'd for your next event?
 We'd love to bao it up for you!
 For orders under $50, please use the link above to place your order.
 For orders of $50 or more, email us at firstname.lastname@example.org by 9:30AM the day you need your order.
 3Q!

 Potstickers (鍋貼 [guo tie] translates literally to "pot stick") are dumplings - thin pieces of dough filled with meat and/or vegetables where the bottoms are seared until crispy while the tops are steamed, producing a wonderful textural contrast.
 They are filled with a variety of items, traditionally determined by what is freshest at the local market.
-Our potstickers are bao'd daily.
+Our potstickers are "bao'd" by hand.
 You have the option of ordering each variety of potsticker in quantities of 3, 6, or 9.
 We encourage you to mix and match so you can try a wide variety of flavors and ingredients.